Europe 2020 indicators - education

 - The Bologna process put in motion a series of reforms to make European higher education more compatible, comparable, competitive and attractive for students.
-Its main objectives were: the introduction of a three-cycle degree system (bachelor, master and doctorate); quality assurance; and recognition of qualifications and periods of study. (source: Education and training statistics introduced (accessed 25 April 2016).
+Its main objectives were: the introduction of a three-cycle degree system (bachelor, master and doctorate); quality assurance; and recognition of qualifications and periods of study (source: Education and training statistics introduced).

-- There is no data available for Croatia and Greece.
+- There are no data available for Croatia and Greece.

-- The analysis takes in consideration all ISCED0 (i.e. early childhood education development - ISCED01 and pre-primary - ISCED0.2).
-Early childhood education development is not obligatory by the EU Regulation, therefore not provided by all countries.
+- The analysis takes in consideration all ISCED0 levels (i.e. early childhood education development - ISCED01 and pre-primary education - ISCED02).
+Data on early childhood education development are not obligatory by the EU Regulation, therefore not provided by all countries.

 - For further information on the impact of demographic ageing on the labour force, see the article on ‘Employment’.